Sports Dietitian Tips: Back to the Basics of Sports Nutrition

 Let me explain it this way.
 If you got sick and your doctor got you to take 5 different medications to help you get better, would you know what medication worked for you?
 No, you wouldn’t.
 Likely, you would try one medication at a time.

-That is the same approach to take with performance focused nutrition.
-Taking one step at a time allows us to ensure that we maximize the benefit from each step, before moving on to the next.
-It may feel like a slower approach, but in the long run, it means you can get more overall benefit from your nutrition strategies.
+That is the same approach to take with performance-focused nutrition.
+Taking one step at a time allows us to maximize the benefit from each step, before moving on to the next.
+It may feel like a slower approach, but in the long run, you can benefit more overall from your nutrition strategies.

 Performance nutrition has to start with good overall daily nutrition and hydration practices.

-It may sound overly simple, but here are some initial questions to use as a method of evaluating your current nutrition practices prior to implementing any performance specific nutrition strategies.
+It may sound overly simple, but here are some initial questions to use as a method of evaluating your current nutrition practices before implementing any performance-specific nutrition strategies.

 1. Do you eat a balanced diet?
 This includes the following:

 - Protein sources such as meat, fish, eggs, dairy, beans, legumes, nuts, quinoa, tofu, etc